Discover London : Architecture (and design)

 At the end of the 19th century, the Arts and Crafts movement, launched by designer William Morris and architect Philip Webb, advocated a return to traditional craftsmanship and quality tailoring.
 In architectural terms, the emphasis was on simplicity and modern comfort.
 The Red House in East London, for example, was the movement's laboratory for innovation.
 Note its blend of local and Gothic styles, with its tiled roof and pointed arches.

 At the beginning of the 20th century, the city added a number of striking modernist buildings, such as the Michelin Building.
 A true advertising building, its details emphasize the brand, like the bosses reminiscent of tire treads or the friezes inscribed with the Michelin name.
-In the inter-war years, other astonishing buildings came into being: Adelaide House, the tallest office building at the time, with its façade combining minimalism and Egyptian motifs (archaeology was very much in vogue at the time!); Piccadilly Circus subway station, with its rotunda of over 50 columns arranged in concentric circles supporting the traffic circle; or the Daily Express Building, the country's first glass curtain, with its Jazz Deco style lobby.
+In the inter-war years, other astonishing buildings came into being: Adelaide House, the tallest office building at the time, with its facade combining minimalism and Egyptian motifs (archaeology was very much in vogue at the time!); Piccadilly Circus subway station, with its rotunda of over 50 columns arranged in concentric circles supporting the traffic circle; or the Daily Express Building, the country's first glass curtain and its Jazz Deco style lobby.

 At the end of the Second World War, the city was largely destroyed by bombing.
 It had to be rebuilt.
 The result was austere buildings, all in raw concrete... the advent of Brutalism.
 Visit Barbican Centre is perhaps its most famous representative.
 This city-within-a-city, inspired by Le Corbusier's residential urbanism, features three triangular towers that were the tallest in Europe at the time.
 Another symbol of this style is the Royal Festival Hall, built for the 1951 Festival of Britain.
 It is based on Le Corbusier's 5 points of nouvelle architecture: pilotis, free plan, facade free of load-bearing walls, entablature windows and roof forming a5th facade.
 It also saw the appearance of the first tall towers, with Centre Point and its 121 m tower, and the 190 m-high GPO Tower.